-While most auto reviewers say the all-new 2013 Audi Allroad is a comfortable and practical wagon, others complain that its performance is merely pleasant, its interior feels small and its starting price is high for the class.
+While most test drivers say the all-new 2013 Audi Allroad is a comfortable and practical wagon, others complain that its performance is merely pleasant, its interior feels small and its starting price is high for the class.

-The 2013 Audi Allroad has a turbocharged four-cylinder engine that most reviewers say provides adequate, but not thrilling power.
+The Allroad has a turbocharged four-cylinder engine that most critics say provides adequate, but not thrilling power.
 An eight-speed automatic transmission is standard, and most critics agree that it shifts smoothly.
 Fuel economy is an EPA-estimated 20/27 mpg city/highway, which is good for the class.
-Many auto reviewers say that the Allroad has decent handling, but its extra height makes it prone to some body roll, and they just aren’t as positive about its performance overall as they are about the performance offered by most competitors.
+Many auto reviewers say that the 2013 Audi Allroad has decent handling, but its extra height makes it prone to body roll, and they just aren’t as positive about its performance overall as they are about the performance offered by most competitors.

 - "For a shopper looking to split the difference between wagon and crossover SUV, the 2013 Audi Allroad is an ideal pick." -- Edmunds